framester/uri-engineer/README.md

                                                     input files.
  -i,--input <filepath>                              A path to a file or a
                                                     folder.
+ -mf,--mapping-file <filepath>                      A path to a csv file
+                                                    (Mandatory for
+                                                    refactor-prefixes).
+ -o,--output-folder <filepath>                      A path to an output
+                                                    folder (Mandatory for
+                                                    refactor-prefixes).
  -e,--collect-examples                              If set, the tool will
                                                     collect examples of
                                                     URIs for each prefix.
 ```

 ##  License